friedman101/sensor-cal/README.md

 double max_iter = 100;
 ```

-And a tolerance for `|y-Ax-b|`, once the algorithm's solution is beneath this tolerance it will stop iterating.
+And a tolerance for when to stop iterating.
+Once the algorithm's solution is improving by less than `tol*100` percent it will stop iterating.

 ```
 double tol = 1e-4;